Be confident, I am. You don't want to scare yourselves.

 "Be...afraid" is translated from a Greek word that means "to terrify" and "to put to flight," but in the passive, it means to be put to flight and be frightened.
 When applied to people, it means to "be in awe of" or "dread."
 The form is midway between an active and passive form, where the subject acts on himself, "frighten yourselves."

-The negative used here is the Greek negative of a subjective opinion.
+The negative used here is the Greek negative of a subjective opinion, commands, and requests.
 The sense is that "you don't want" to do something, not that it isn't done.
 If it wasn't done, the objective negative of fact would be used.